SoftEngGrpProject/docs/user/new-post.md

 Once you have accessed the post creation page, you can create your post as usual.
 When you publish the post, it will be visible to all the members of the group.

-## Marking Post as Factual Content:
+## Marking Post as Factual Content

 To mark your post as factual content, you will need to select the "**Factual Content**" option when creating the post.<br>
 This will inform your audience that the post contains accurate and reliable information.